-Twenty cyclists have been killed in New York City so far this year, doubling the number of deaths from 2018.
+Twenty cyclists have been killed in New York City so far this year, double the number of deaths from 2018.
 In response, Mayor Bill de Blasio unveiled in July a plan to spend roughly $58 million over the next five years to make streets safer for cyclists by adding protected bike lanes and redesigning intersections.
-This week the mayor said his office is looking into some new ideas: requiring Citi Bike riders wear helmets and making bikers obtain licenses (h/t Gothamist).
+This week the mayor said his office is looking into some new ideas: requiring Citi Bike riders to wear helmets and making bikers obtain licenses (h/t Gothamist).

 A reporter on Wednesday asked de Blasio about the idea of requiring helmets for users of Citi Bike, which first launched in 2013 and has seen about 85 million rides since.